crf8472/libarcstk/BUILD.md

 	-- The CXX compiler identification is Clang 19.1.7 ...
 	-- Check for working CXX compiler: /usr/bin/clang++ - works

+### Building as a git-submodule

+Libarcstk supports being build as a submodule.
+However, there is a usual caveat:
+If the parent uses any of the switches that affect build on its own, e.g.
+``WITH_TESTS`` or ``WITH_EXAMPLES``, then the parent is responsible for whether the libarcstk submodule should see (and therefore react on) those switches.
+For example, if the parent should be tested without also testing the libarcstk submodule, the switch must be handled appropriately by the parent.

 ### Turn optimizing on/off